EUCAIM/Glossary/2-Glossary.md

 ### EUCAIM Federation / European Federation of Cancer Images

 The entity as a whole, which encompasses both the central and federated components (the central repository functions as another node within the federation).
 The term "federation" encompasses the overall scope of EUCAIM, involving the governing bodies and orchestration of all nodes, whether central or federated.
 It constitutes the collective framework for coordination and governance.

+### EUCAIM Glossary

+Commonly Used Terms in the Field of Health Data Research Glossary Team
+- Irene Marín Radoszynski (HULAFE) irene_marin@iislafe.es
+- Carina Soler Pons (HULAFE)
+- Ana García Marco ana_garcia_marco@iislafe.es
+- Patricia Serrano Candelas patricia_serrano@iislafe.es
+- Leonor Cerdá Alberich (HULAFE)
+- Luis Marti-Bonmati (HULAFE)
+- Ignacio Blanquer (UPV) iblanque@dsic.upv.es
+- Hanna Leisz (DKFZ) hanna.leisz@dkfz-heidelberg.de
+- Ricard Martinez (UV) ()
+- Janos Meszaros (KUL) janos.meszaros@kuleuven.be
+- Sara Zullino (EATRIS) sarazullino@eatris.eu
+- Esther Bron (Erasmus MC / Health-RI)
+- Carles Hernandez-Ferrer (BSC) carles.hernandez2
+- Laura Portell (BSC)
+- Katrine Riklund (UMU)
+- Valia Kalokyri (FORTH)
+Introduction
+The aim of this glossary is to establish agreed definitions of commonly used terms to harmonise the understandings and works of the project.
+This living document will be updated regularly with the addition of new terms and modifications of the definitions, if needed.
+This glossary was created by the EUCAIM consortium partners, based on the European project HealthyCloud glossary.
+When possible, terms are aligned with the Proposal for a Regulation on the European Health Data Space (EHDS).
+Glossary

 ### EUCAIM Hyper-ontology